Milk and other dairy products are an important part of a healthy diet. They contain calcium, protein and vitamins such as vitamins A, B12 and D.

-Lactose is also important because it helps your body to absorb a number of other minerals, including magnesium and zinc.
+Lactose is also important because it helps your body absorb a number of other minerals, including magnesium and zinc.
 These vitamins and minerals are important for the development of strong, healthy bones.

-Osteopenia, a condition where you have a very low bone-mineral density.
+Osteopenia – where you have a very low bone-mineral density.
 If osteopenia is not treated, it can develop into osteoporosis.

-Your GP should be able to refer you to a NHS dietitian free of charge.
+Your GP should be able to refer you to an NHS dietitian free of charge.
 Alternatively, you can contact a private dietician.
 The British Dietetic Association has information on how to find a private dietitian.